Enos Park median real estate price is $123,343, which is less expensive than 88.7% of Illinois neighborhoods and 92.7% of all U.S. neighborhoods.

 Would you like to be able to ride your bike to work?
 If you are attracted to the idea of getting a little exercise of the two-wheeled type while reducing your carbon footprint, bicycling to work might be the answer.
 But which neighborhood you live in can make this either impossible, or alternatively, a great and realistic option.
 NeighborhoodScout's analysis revealed that the Enos Park neighborhood is a fantastic option for bicycle commuters, as 20.6% of commuters here do ride their bikes to and from work on a daily basis.
 This is a higher amount than we found in 100.0% of the neighborhoods in America.

-One of the unique characteristics of the Enos Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.4% of the neighborhoods in America.
+The Enos Park neighborhood stands out for having an average per capita income lower than 99.4% of the neighborhoods in the United States.
 Also of note, 62.6% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Enos Park neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 71.7% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.8% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.